Connection to a database

 For a data source, connections to the database are established in special wrappers – sessions.
 Each session is a wrapper over a single connection, and it stores the connection's information (for example, whether it is active or not, transaction control mode, and other settings).

-Sessions can have clients — files, whose queries are sent via the connection that the session holds.
+Sessions can have clients – files, whose queries are sent by using the connection that the session holds.
 Data editor can also be a client for a session.

-Depending on the way you create a new session, it can be connected either automatically, or after a certain action.
-Green dot in the corner of session's icon indicates the connected status.
+Depending on the way you create a new session, it can be connected either automatically or after a certain action.
+The green dot in the corner of a session's icon indicates the connected status.

 You can create a new session by doing either of the following:

-• Open a query console or view database object's data in data editor.
+Open a query console, view database object's data in data editor, or attach an SQL file to a data source.

 As a result, under the data source node in the Services tool window, the new session node appears with a client node under it.

-• Perform an action that requires interaction with the database.
-For example, run a stored procedure or run a script via run configurations.
+Perform an action that requires interaction with the database.
+For example, run a stored procedure or run a script by using run configurations.

 As a result, the new connected session node appears under the data source node in the Services tool window.